Fliplet/fliplet-cli/docs/API/helpers/interface-hooks.md

         init: function(el) {
           var currentField = this;

+          // 1. populate the input with the existing value
           $(el)
             .find('input')
             .val(this.value)
             .change(function() {
-              // Update value on change
+              // 2.
+Update the field instance on input change currentField.val($(this).val());
-              currentField.val($(this).val());
             });
         }